Buick Check Engine Light

 What is the most common reason for check engine light?

-The emissions/exhaust system is often the cause behind a number of illuminated check engine lights.
+The emissions/exhaust system is often the cause behind several illuminated check engine lights.
 This could be due to an exhaust leak or a malfunctioning catalytic converter.
-Additionally, the mass airflow sensor (MAF) can easily be triggered or fail, which also leads to this issue.
-It is important for individuals to have any potential issues with their exhaust system diagnosed and repaired as soon as possible in order to keep their vehicles running safely and efficiently.
+The mass airflow sensor (MAF) can also easily be triggered or fail, leading to this issue.
+Individuals need to have any potential problems with their exhaust system diagnosed and repaired as soon as possible to keep their vehicles running safely and efficiently.

-Is it OK to drive with check engine light on?
+Is it OK to drive with the check engine light on?

-Driving a car with the engine light on is generally okay for a short period of time, however it’s important to have the engine inspected as soon as possible.
-If you do find yourself driving and the check engine light comes on, remain calm and pay attention to how the vehicle is performing.
-If any abnormal driving behavior occurs, safe pullover and inspect your vehicle immediately.
+Driving a car with the engine light on is generally okay for a short period; however, inspecting the engine as soon as possible is important.
+If you find yourself driving and the check engine light comes on, remain calm and pay attention to how the vehicle performs.
+If any abnormal driving behavior occurs, safe pullover and inspect your car immediately.

 What does a solid check engine light mean?

 It is important to pay attention when the check engine light appears on the dashboard.
-If it stays steady, this indicates a non-emergency issue such as a loose gas cap.
-However, if it flashes, this warns of a more severe situation that requires immediate attention and diagnosis with standardized diagnostic codes should be used in order to identify the trouble and rectify it quickly.
+If it stays steady, this indicates a non-emergency issue, such as a loose gas cap.
+However, if it flashes, this warns of a more severe situation that requires immediate attention and diagnosis with standardized diagnostic codes should be used to identify the trouble and rectify it quickly.

 How do I know if my check engine light is serious?

 If the check engine light is illuminated, it could either blink or remain constant.
-A blinking light, usually of a red hue in some cars instead of yellow or orange, indicates that attention needs to be given to the vehicle immediately.
-Regardless of whether the check engine light blinks or remains fixed on, it is advisable to get your car checked by a mechanic as soon as possible.
+A blinking light, usually of a red hue in some cars instead of yellow or orange, indicates that attention must be immediately given to the vehicle.
+A mechanic should check your car directly to see whether the check engine light blinks or remains fixed.